FACE It Fitness kicks off Kids at the Capitol summer series

 There will be events each Tuesday during June and July except for July 4.

-“It is entertaining, educational and a ton of fun,” said Bray.
+“It is entertaining, educational and a ton of fun,” said Rhea.
 “We’ve got so many options, so much variety.
 It will definitely be one of those things where you end your summer with a lot of memories.”

 For more information on the upcoming events, or to buy tickets, visit capitoltheatretn.com/kids-at-the-capitol.
 Tickets may also be purchased at the theater box office.